moulelin/Cmake/README.md

     ```

 - Use a macro definition to define two macro definitions
 - Use execute_process to execute external commands
 - OUTPUT_VARIABLE can get the output to the command line and assign it to the variable

 ### 4.2 CMakeLists.txt

+- CMakeLists.txt

     ```
     cmake_minimum_required (VERSION 2.9)